Southampton-RSG-Training/git-novice/setup.md

 As your GitHub user name will appear in the URLs of your projects there, it's best to use a short, clear version of your name if you can.

-In addition we will need to set up SSH acess to GitHub from your computer.
+In addition we will need to set up SSH access to GitHub from your computer.
 This is how GitHub checks that you are who you say you are when you try to add things from your computer.

 When we do this, we generate a pair of keys - one public, one private.
 We want to add the public key to GitHub, whilst the private one stays on our computer.

 There are full guides here [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent](Make an SSH Key) and [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account](Add an SSH key).

-However today we have simplifed this like so:
+However today we have simplified it like so:

-First we need to create a variable to store your GitHub email, copy this command substituting the email you signed up to GitHub with for `your_github_email@example.com`:
+First we need to create a variable to store your GitHub email.
+Copy this command, substituting the email you signed up to GitHub with for `your_github_email@example.com`:
 ~~~
 $ my_gh_email=your_github_email@example.com
 ~~~